d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ```

 Note that we should not take it for granted
-that we are able to reover the parameters accurately.
+that we are able to recover the parameters accurately.
 This only happens for a special category problems:
 strongly convex optimization problems with 'enough' data to ensure
 that the noisy samples allow us to recover the underlying dependency.